General Chemistry · Unit 15

 pKa = -log(Ka) pKb = -log(Kb)

-A stronger acid has a larger Ka, so it has a smaller pKa.
+• A stronger acid has a larger Ka → smaller pKa.

-The direction flips on the log scale: low pKa means strong acid, and high pKa means weak acid.
-The same idea applies to bases.
+The direction flips on the log scale.
+The same logic applies to bases and pKb.

 pKa Values for Common Weak Acids at 25 °C